People To God

 Reconciliation is at the heart of the gospel.
 Jesus said that the essence of Christianity could be summed up in two inseparable commandments: Love God, and love thy neighbor.
 (Mt 22:37-39) First, Christian Community Development is concerned with reconciling people to God and bringing them into a church fellowship where they can be discipled in their faith.

 Evangelism is very much a part of Christian Community Development.
 It is recognized that the answer is not just a job or a decent place to live but having a true relationship with Jesus Christ.
 It is essential that the good news of Jesus Christ is proclaimed and that individuals place their faith in Christ for salvation.
-Christian discipleship is very much a part of this philosophy also.
+Christian discipleship is very much a part of this philosophy.

 The gospel, rightly understood, is wholistic.
 It responds to people as whole people; it does not single out just spiritual or just physical needs and speak to those.
 Christian Community Development begins with people transformed by the love of God, who then respond to God’s call to share the gospel with others through evangelism, social action, economic development, and justice.